brucemack/microlink/README.md

 At the moment this uses a serial console to take commands and display status.

+## link-test-1p

+The test build for the -L station.

+At the moment this uses a serial console to take commands and display status.

 ## client-test-2

+Runs on a Windows desktop, used for testing purposes only.
+No TX at this time.

 * Set environment variables EL_CALLSIGN, EL_PASSWORD, EL_FULLNAME, EL_LOCATION.